pempem98/vinhomes-golden-city/README.md

 npm start    # For production
 ```

-The server will start on port 5000 (or the port specified in the PORT environment variable).
+The server will start on port 6867 (configurable via PORT in .env).

 ### 2. Frontend Setup